BIGJRA/BIGJRA.github.io/rejuv.md

 Enter the botanical garden to the north.
-Hidden throughout is a *Blue Shard, Reverse Candy, Ether, Max Repel, Red Shard.* In the southeast corner, you’ll find a *Rare Candy,* a hidden *Wiki Berry, TM11 Sunny Day,* and:
+Hidden throughout is a *Blue Shard, Reverse Candy, Ether, Max Repel, Red Shard.* In the southeast corner, you'll find a *Rare Candy,* a hidden *Wiki Berry, TM11 Sunny Day,* and:

 ZCell 065: Botanical Garden